 Many studies have proven that smoking correlates to a decrease in cognitive function, and even a physical decline in the outer layer of grey matter, or cortex, of your brain.

 Smokers have slightly poorer cognitive functioning in later life, and lower scores on things like memory and cognitive flexibility.
 This doesn’t mean that you get off lucky if you started smoking young though - the cognitive functioning of young adults has also been shown to decline if they are smokers.

-The greatest risk is stroke - but it shrinks your brain too
+The greatest risk of smoking is stroke - but it shrinks your brain too

 Over 40% of strokes occurring in people under the age of 65 occur in smokers.
 Strokes can easily result in death.
 The slimming down of the cortex isn’t a good thing either - the cortex is responsible for most of your cognitive function.
 Effects on the brain may not be completely direct - reduced lung capacity can lead to a reduced flow of oxygen to the brain, which can cause many different effects, including thinning of the cortex and stroke.
 Since lung capacity tends to recover relatively quickly, oxygen levels to the brain will pick up, leading to improvements in cognitive function.

 Nicotine helps your brain on its own